mo271/mo271.github.io/github_labels.md

 I submitted a bug report to GitHub; hopefully it gets fixed soon!

-> ** Update **
+> **Update**
 > Turns out GitHub already seems to be working on a fix, great!

-Thinking more about how the problem with the linear RGB versus sRGB can be solved, I calculated a least_squares cubic polynomial approx to the function calculating luminance for values in the interval [0,1] and this can be used in CSS like this:
+Thinking more about how the problem with the linear RGB versus sRGB can be solved, I calculated a least squares cubic polynomial approximation to the function calculating luminance for values in the interval [0,1] and this can be used in CSS like this:
 ```
   --scaled-r: calc(var(--label-r)/255.0);
   --scaled-g: calc(var(--label-g)/255.0);